-In developing this report we have identified five principles of Prototype Warfare that should be part of any plan to deploy prototypes in live environments.
+We have identified five principles and four recommendations that should be part of any plan to deploy prototypes in live environments.

-Embrace horizon scanning
+Embrace horizon-scanning

 Always be alert to emerging technologies and capabilities - take advantage of new opportunities and protect against emerging threats.